 Success Rate – Botox treatment has high cure rate of 90%

-Team of highly qualified doctors- Dr Deepti Asthana is an internationally trained gynae cosmetic surgeon whereas Dr Ashish Khare is an experienced plastic and cosmetic surgeon.
+Team of highly qualified Vaginismus Doctors in Delhi - Dr Deepti Asthana is an internationally trained gynae cosmetic surgeon whereas Dr Ashish Khare is an experienced plastic and cosmetic surgeon.

 Well trained staff.